 So if you’re around the age when wisdom teeth are beginning to appear, make sure not to skip your routine dental appointments.
 That way, you might avoid emergency surgery when you’ve got other plans—like maybe your own world tour!

 If you would like more information about wisdom tooth extraction, please call our office to arrange a consultation.
 You can learn more in the Dear Doctor magazine articles “Wisdom Teeth” and “Removing Wisdom Teeth.”

-If you would like more information on dental implants, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Dental Implants: Your Best Option for Replacing Teeth.”
+If you would like more information on dealing with stress that causes tooth grinding, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Stress & Tooth Habits.”